Skip to main content

 };

-Now the access to $user.get("organization_id") will be equivalent to the 'id' argument on the usersByOrganizationId field - we no longer need to wait for the users to load in order to fetch their organization:
+Now the access to $user.get("organization_id") will return a step equivalent to the Query.usersByOrganizationId(id:) argument (the id argument on the usersByOrganizationId field on the Query type); thus Grafast does not need to load the users in order to fetch their organization - it can fetch both in parallel:

 Usage